postech-compsec/postech-compsec.github.io/pages/people.md

 who are interested in
     general cybersecurity,
     cyber-physical systems,
+    robotics,
     operating systems,
-    hacking,
-    ML, AI,
-    and software engineering.
+    hacking, and
+    ML/AI.
-Please feel free to reach out to us at EMAIL to pitch and discuss your ideas.
+Please feel free to reach out to us at [email](seulbae@postech.ac.kr) to pitch and discuss your ideas.